 Connect.
-Connects administration console to specified infrastructure server.
+Connects administration console to the specified infrastructure server.
 In the New Infrastructure Server Connection dialog, specify:

 Infrastructure server name.
 Name of the infrastructure server you want to connect to.

 Administration port.
 Port on which you want to connect to the infrastructure service.
 Default value of 8284 is pre-populated.

 Disconnect.
 Disconnects administration console from the current infrastructure service.
 This lets the administrator manage multiple infrastructure services from a single console, by disconnecting from one and connecting to another.

 Configuration set.
 Switches from one Workspace Environment Management (WEM) site (configuration set) to another.

 Create.
 Opens the Create configuration set window.
 Allows you to configure multiple WEM sites (configuration sets).

 Name.
 Site (configuration set) name as it appears in the configuration set list in the Ribbon.